 - 1. No individual tower facility shall be installed in any location along the major axis of an existing microwave communications link where its operation is likely to produce electromagnetic interference in the link's operation. - 2.
-No individual tower facility shall be installed in any location where its proximity with fixed broadcast, retransmission or reception antenna for radio, television or wireless phone or other personal communications systems would produce electromagnetic interference with signal transmission or reception. - O. Monitoring and Maintenance.
-The applicant shall maintain the Wind Energy Facility in good condition.
+No individual tower facility shall be installed in any location where its proximity with fixed broadcast, retransmission or reception antenna for radio, television or wireless phone or other personal communications systems would produce electromagnetic interference with signal transmission or reception.

+- O. Monitoring and Maintenance.
+The applicant shall maintain the wind energy facility in good condition.
 All maintenance shall be performed in a timely manner.
 Maintenance shall include, but not be limited to, painting, structural repairs, and integrity of security measures. - P. Additional Site Plan Information.
-In addition to any information needed to satisfy the requirements for Site Plan or Special Permit approval, an application for approval of a Wind Energy Facility must include the following information: - 1.
+In addition to any information needed to satisfy the requirements for Site Plan or Special Permit approval, an application for approval of a wind energy facility must include the following information: - 1.
 Location Map.
 Copy of a portion of the most recent USGS Quadrangle Map, at a scale of 1:25,000, showing the proposed facility site, including turbine sites, and the area within at least two miles from the facility.
-Zoning District designation for the subject parcel should be included; however, a copy of a zoning map with the parcel identified is acceptable. - 2.
+Zoning district designation for the subject parcel should be included; however, a copy of a zoning map with the parcel identified is acceptable. - 2.
 Area Plan.
-A 200 scale plan of the proposed Wind Energy Facility site, with contour intervals of no more than ten feet, showing the following: - a. property lines for the site parcel and adjacent parcels within 300 feet; - outline of all existing buildings, including purpose (e.g., residence, garage) on the site parcel and on all other parcels within 2,000 feet of the site; include distances from the Wind Energy Facility to each building shown; - c. location of all roads, public and private on the site and on all parcels within 500 feet of the site, and proposed roads or driveways, either temporary or permanent; - d. existing areas of tree cover, including average height of trees, on the site and on all parcels within 500 feet of the site; - e. proposed location and design of the Wind Energy Facility, including all turbines, ground equipment, appurtenant structures, transmission infrastructure, access, fencing, exterior lighting, etc.; - f. location of viewpoints referenced below in § 1022.3.P.3; - g. location of wildlife protection areas within 2,500 feet of proposed Wind Energy Facility; and - h. the area that could potentially be impacted by ice or blade throw. - 3.
+A one inch equals 200 feet plan of the proposed wind energy facility site, with contour intervals of no more than ten feet, showing the following: - a. property lines for the site parcel and adjacent parcels within 300 feet; - b. outline of all existing buildings, including purpose (e.g., residence, garage) on the site parcel and on all other parcels within 2,000 feet of the site; include distances from the wind energy facility to each building shown; - c. location of all roads, public and private on the site and on all parcels within 500 feet of the site, and proposed roads or driveways, either temporary or permanent; - d. existing areas of tree cover, including average height of trees, on the site and on all parcels within 500 feet of the site; - e. proposed location and design of the wind energy facility, including all turbines, ground equipment, appurtenant structures, transmission infrastructure, access, fencing, exterior lighting, etc; - f. location of viewpoints referenced below in § 1019.3.P.3; - g. location of wildlife protection areas within 2,500 feet of proposed wind energy facility; and - h. the area that could potentially be impacted by ice or blade throw. - 3.
 Visualizations.
-The Commission shall select a minimum of four sight lines, including from the nearest building with a view of the Wind Energy Facility, for pre- and post-construction view representations.
-Sites for the view representations shall be selected from populated areas or public ways within a two-mile radius of the Wind Energy Facility.
-View representations shall have the following characteristics:

-- a. all shall be in color and shall include actual pre-construction photographs and accurate post-construction simulations of the height and breadth of the Wind Energy Facility (e.g., superimpositions of the Wind Energy Facility onto photographs of existing views); - b. all shall include existing, and proposed, buildings or tree coverage; and - c. all shall include a description of the technical procedures followed in producing the visualization (distances, angles, lens, etc.).
+The Commission shall select a minimum of four sight lines, including from the nearest building with a view of the wind energy facility, for pre- and post-construction view representations.
+Sites for the view representations shall be selected from populated areas or public ways within a two-mile radius of the wind energy facility.
+View representations shall have the following characteristics: - a. all shall be in color and shall include actual pre-construction photographs and accurate post-construction simulations of the height and breadth of the wind energy facility (e.g., superimpositions of the wind energy facility onto photographs of existing views); - b. all shall include existing, and proposed, buildings or tree coverage; and c. all shall include a description of the technical procedures followed in producing the visualization (distances, angles, lens, etc.).

-1023 WIRELESS COMMUNICATIONS TOWERS, ANTENNAS AND FACILITIES
+1020 WIRELESS COMMUNICATIONS TOWERS, ANTENNAS AND FACILITIES

-1023.1 Intent.
+1020.1 Intent.
 These regulations are specifically intended to: